chronologic/ethereum-alarm-clock/docs/execution.rst

 transaction to be included in a specific block.
-The party executing your request may either fail to get the transaction included in the correct block *or* they may choose to not try for fear that their transaction will not be mined in the correct block, thereby not reveiving their reimbursment for their gas costs.
+The party executing your request may either fail to get the transaction included in the correct block *or* they may choose to not try for fear that their transaction will not be mined in the correct block, thereby not receiving their reimbursment for their gas costs.

 Similarly, very short ranges of time for timestamp based calls may even make it